ericchapman80/choreboard/docs/SHEET_STRUCTURE.md

 ## 🔁 Automation Notes

-Automation will be handled via Apps Script to:
+Automation is handled via Apps Script to:

 - Generate recurring chores based on frequency
 - Auto-update dashboard ranges
 - Reset weekly values as needed
+- Log completed chores to Chore History

 ## 💡 Notes

 - The sheet is idempotent — re-running the script won't duplicate tabs or headers.
 - Data validation prevents user input errors by using dropdowns.
 - The script auto-generates seeded tasks for clarity.
+- Chore History is append-only and not manually edited.